awesomeeng/awesome-log/docs/NestedUsage.md

 });
 ```

-Second, you may supply a `scopeCatchAll` property to your `log.init()` configuration that, if a log level is not mapped in the `scopeMap` setting, the `scopeCatchAll` level will be used instead.
+Also, you may supply a `scopeCatchAll` property to your `log.init()` configuration that, if a log level is not mapped in the `scopeMap` setting, the `scopeCatchAll` level will be used instead.
 By default `scopeCatchAll` is set to `INFO`.

 ```
 Log.init({